HMS Caesar (1896): Service history

 HMS Caesar was built at the Portsmouth Dockyard, with her keel laying taking place on 25 March 1895.
 She was launched on 2 September 1896, and completed in January 1898.
 The ship was commissioned at Portsmouth on 13 January to serve in the Mediterranean Fleet.
 Before leaving for the Mediterranean, she was attached temporarily to the Channel Fleet to serve in home waters.
 In May 1898, Caesar departed the United Kingdom for her Mediterranean service under the command of Captain Edward Harpur Gamble.
 She visited Taormina on the island of Sicily in February 1900, and underwent a refit at Malta in 1900–1901.
 Captain George Callaghan was appointed to command her on 21 December 1901, succeeding Captain John Ferris.
+In February 1903 she left Malta for Platanias, accompanied by HMS Illustrious, HMS London and HMS Myrmidon.
 She ended her Mediterranean service in October 1903, paying off at Portsmouth on 6 October 1903 to begin a refit.

 Her refit completed, Caesar was commissioned at Portsmouth on 2 February 1904 to relieve her sister ship as flagship of the Channel Fleet.
 When the Channel Fleet became the Atlantic Fleet as a result of a reorganisation on 1 January 1905, Caesar became flagship of the Atlantic Fleet.
 She was relieved of this duty in March 1905, becoming 2nd Flagship of the new Channel Fleet (which had been the Home Fleet prior to the reorganisation).
 On 3 June 1905, Caesar collided with and sank the barque Afghanistan off Dungeness, suffering significant damage; her bridge wings were carried away and the boats, davits, and net booms on her port side were badly damaged.
 Caesar was refitted at Devonport to repair the damage.

 Caesar became Flagship, Rear Admiral, Home Fleet, in December 1905.
 She was relieved of this duty in February 1907 and transferred back to the Atlantic Fleet to become its temporary flagship.
 She served in this role until May 1907.
 On 27 May 1907, Caesar was recommissioned for service in the Devonport Division of the new Home Fleet, which had been formed in January 1907.
 During this service she underwent a refit at Devonport in 1907–1908.
 In May 1909, Caesar transferred to the Nore, temporarily serving as the flagship of Vice Admiral, 3rd and 4th Divisions, Home Fleet.
 In April 1911 she transferred to Devonport to serve in the 3rd Division, Home Fleet.
 On 16 January 1911, Caesar was rammed by the barque Excelsior in fog at Sheerness, suffering no serious damage.
 In March 1912, Caesar was placed in commissioned reserve with a nucleus crew as part of the 4th Division, Home Fleet.